-The Investment Company Act Order also stated that the SEC will refrain from taking enforcement action if a regulated fund does not deliver its current prospectus to investors on time because of circumstances related to COVID-19, and delivery was originally due on March 13, 2020 through April 30, 2020, provided that the sale of shares to an investor was not an initial purchase of shares.
+The Investment Company Act Order also stated that the SEC will refrain from taking enforcement action if a regulated fund does not deliver its current prospectus to investors on time because of circumstances related to COVID-19, and delivery was originally due on March 13, 2020 through June 30, 2020 (extended from the original eligibility period end date of April 30, 2020), provided that the sale of shares to an investor was not an initial purchase of shares.
 Regulated funds seeking to rely on this Commission position must notify the SEC staff and post notices on their websites to comply with requirements similar to the notice requirements discussed above.
 In any event, regulated funds relying on this relief must deliver their prospectuses to investors as soon as practicable, and no later than 45 days after the date originally required.